Specific Learning Disorders

 In order to fully evaluate requests for accommodations or auxiliary aids and to determine eligibility for services, Student Disability Services (SDS) needs documentation of your disability.
 The documentation you provide should include an evaluation by an appropriately licensed professional that makes evident the current impact of the disability as it relates to the accommodation(s) requested and include a description of any and all functional limitations.

-Learning Disabilities (LD) are a group of disorders manifested by significant difficulties in the acquisition and use of listening, spelling, reading, writing, reasoning, or mathematical ability.
+Learning Disorders (LD) are a group of disorders manifested by significant difficulties in the acquisition and use of listening, spelling, reading, writing, reasoning, or mathematical ability.
 These disorders are intrinsic to the individual, presumed to be due to central nervous system dysfunction and are usually first diagnosed in childhood but may not become fully manifested until the demands for those affected academic skills exceed the individual’s limited capacities (e.g. as in timed tests, reading or writing lengthy complex reports) In addition, there may be problems in organization skills, self-regulatory behaviors, and social skills.
 A learning disability is not the result of 1) mental illness, 2) visual, hearing, or motor impairments, 3) mental retardation, 4) emotional disturbance, or 5) environmental, cultural or economic disadvantage.

 Qualified Professional Must Conduct the Evaluation

 Professionals conducting these evaluations must be qualified through professional licensing/credentials as well as through extensive training in the assessment and diagnosis of learning disabilities.
 In addition, professionals must be able to render a diagnosis of a specific learning disability according to DSM IV-TR standards and make recommendations for appropriate accommodations for adolescents and/or adults.
 The name, title, and professional credentials of the evaluator (including information about license and/or certification) should be included on the report.
 Examples of professionals considered to be qualified to evaluate specific learning disabilities might include clinical or educational psychologists; school psychologists; neuropsychologists; and certified educational diagnosticians with experience in the assessment of learning problems in adults.
 The evaluator must be impartial and not related to the person being evaluated.